CaterinaFabbri/LetterCredit/README.md

 # LetterCredit

 The aim of our project is to first digitalize and then to boldy innovate the letter of credit process.
-In order to do this, we prototyped three slightly different implementations, each adding complexity to the previous one
+In order to do this, we prototyped three different implementations with increasing complexity.

 ## Repository Structure
 The three folders **v0 Central Fintech**, **v1 Voting System** and **v2 Voting Ecosystem** contain a Solidity prototype and a .md file briefly describing its most relevant aspects and the main differences with regard to the previous prototype.

-The **General Documents** folder contains: `Log.md`, illustrating our general workflow, `General Idea.txt`, briefly describing some theoretical aspects of the ideas, `Pitfalls and Safety checks.txt`, describing some security considerations and checks we performed, as well as some aspects that can be improved
+The **General Documents** folder contains: `Log.md`, illustrating our general workflow, `General Idea.txt`, briefly describing some theoretical aspects of the ideas, `Pitfalls and Safety checks.txt`, describing some security considerations and checks we performed, as well as some aspects that can be improved.

 ## General rules for contract deployment

 In the following image we describe the pipeline and workflow of our most basic prototype, the **Central Fintech** one.
-While the other prototypes add complexity, the general framework reamins the same. <br/>
+While the other prototypes add complexity, the general framework remains the same. <br/>
-More detailed instructions and information are specified in each relevant folder, highlighting the differences among implementations
+More detailed instructions and information are specified in each relevant folder, highlighting the differences among implementations.

 ![plot](https://github.com/CaterinaFabbri/LetterCredit/blob/main/Documents%20and%20Images/Basic%20Structure.jpg)